awsdocs/amazon-cloudwatch-user-guide/doc_source/download-CloudWatch-Agent-on-EC2-Instance-SSM-first.md

 1. In the **Command document** list, choose **AWS\-ConfigureAWSPackage**\.

 1. In the **Targets** area, choose the instance to install the CloudWatch agent on\.
-If you don't see a specific instance, it might not be configured as a manged instance for use with Systems Manager\.
+If you don't see a specific instance, it might not be configured as a managed instance for use with Systems Manager\.
 For more information, see [Setting Up AWS Systems Manager for Hybrid Environments](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-managedinstances.html) in the *AWS Systems Manager User Guide*\.

 1. In the **Action** list, choose **Install**\.